Understanding Quantum Control Processor Capabilities and Limitations through Circuit Characterization: Evaluation Results

+Within the design goal, i.e. 7 qubits and 16 couplings, eQASM provides good scalability with the code size ranging from 12 Bytes for 1-type (low diversity) single-qubit gate sub-circuits and for multi-type (high diversity) two-qubit gate sub-circuits, to 48 Bytes for multi-type (high diversity) single-qubit gate sub-circuits.
+To support a larger number of qubits with eQASM, the control system will need an additional sequencer to shift the qubit address range or multiple processing units running in parallel.

+Finally, based on the analysis from Section \ref{subsec:isa-an}, \textit{RISCV-V RV32} requires 8-9 instructions for a single-qubit gate and 10-12 instructions per a two-qubit gates.
+Every additional single-qubit gate type requires at least 4 instructions.
+Code size ranges from 36 Bytes to 656 Bytes for single-qubit gate sub-circuits with increasing diversity and from 40 Bytes to 1040 Bytes for two-qubit gate sub-circuits.

+\underline{Measurement-dependent feedback:} It refers to circuits with conditional gate applications like in \textit{Quantum Teleportation}~\cite{10.5555.1972505} or error correction code~\cite{Gottesman:2014:FQC:2685179.2685184}.
+While this pattern is less relevant for NISQ devices, it is crucial for fault-tolerant quantum computations.

-In Figure~\ref{fig:mes-fed}(b), we evaluate two encoding approaches.
-The first approach uses QUASAR RV32 conditional branches instructions and immediate single-qubit gate format.
-The results are illustrated with red-cross lines.
-The application of the measurement gates is similar to the single-qubit gate encoding.
-Thus, for measurement-dependent feedback model, we use the circuit fragment that contains only these instructions related to the conditional branches and feedback gates.
+Figure~\ref{fig:quasar} (c) shows the encoding of quantum circuit fragments composed of two time steps: qubit data measurement and measurement-dependent feedback.
+We evaluate two encoding approaches.
+The first approach uses QUASAR RV32 conditional branch instructions and the immediate single-qubit addressing mode.
+Results are illustrated with red-cross lines.
+The application of measurement gates is similar to single-qubit gate encoding.
+Thus, for the measurement-dependent feedback model, we use the circuit fragment that contains only these instructions related to conditional branches and feedback gates.
 Different red-cross lines indicate the percentage of conditions to be \texttt{TRUE} or \texttt{FALSE}.
-If the condition is \texttt{FALSE} the feedback gate is applied resulting in additional instructions execution.
+If the condition is \texttt{FALSE}, the feedback gate is applied resulting in additional instructions execution.
 Otherwise, the only instruction to be executed is the conditional branch.
-While the encoding stays the same for all of these cases, with this we illustrate the difference in the number of instructions to be executed.